 A large, publicly funded government agency could not keep up with the rapid pace of change in the airline industry at the time, so for the first several years of its existence, passengers at what would become JFK boarded flights railroad-style from a single, crowded, temporary terminal while the Port Authority decided on a master plan.

 In 1955, the "Terminal City" concept was announced.
-The plan provided for a central cluster of terminals, arranged in a style similar to that of a suburban office park, set around a central landscaped area of reflecting pools, fountains, and parking lots.
-Airlines were allowed to design their own terminals, and while they were supposed to do so within an overall design scheme, each enlisted their own architects and designed with their own needs in mind, so Terminal City became an eclectic collection of architecture.
-Each terminal represented not only a different architectural style, but a unique approach to the logistics of airport operations as well.
+The plan provided for a central cluster of terminals, arranged in a style similar to that of a suburban office park, set around a main landscaped area of reflecting pools, fountains, and parking lots.
+Airlines were allowed to design their own terminals.
+While they were supposed to do so within an overall design scheme, each enlisted their own architects and designed with their own needs in mind, so Terminal City became an eclectic collection of architecture.
+Each terminal represented not only a different architectural style but a unique approach to airport operations' logistics.

-The TWA Flight Center was the last terminal in the complex to be completed, and following the 2013 demolition of the Pan Am Worldport, is the sole survivor of the original Terminal City.
+The TWA Flight Center was the last terminal in the complex to be completed.
+Following the 2013 demolition of the Pan Am Worldport, it is the sole survivor of the original Terminal City.

 JFK received its current name after the assassination of President Kennedy in 1963.
-While the airport has grown and developed in a myriad of ways since the Terminal City era, its general layout today is similar, and the terminals occupy the same area as they did originally.
+While the airport has grown and developed in myriad ways since the Terminal City era, its general layout today is similar.
+The terminals occupy the same area as they did initially.

 The Architect: Eero Saarinen